DaniXmir/GlassVr/README.md

 to uninstall, simply click on "uninstall" in the Driver tab

 note:
- - i only tested the driver on my vitrue pro xr but it should work no problem on other glasses like xreal etc
+ - i only tested the driver on my vitrue pro xr but it should work no problem on other glasses like xreal etc(3dof from imu only works on viture glasses for now)
  - not every glasses out there support stereoscopic 3D(SBS), here is how to enable it on the viture pro xr hold the button closest to the screen until the resolution change to 3840x1080@60, the problem is that its @60, 60hz in vr is not good so i dont recommend using it if you'r glasses cant at least do 90hz in that mode
 <img src=https://github.com/DaniXmir/GlassVr/blob/master/media/20251130_090401.jpg width="512">